 Hash brown and sausage breakfast casserole will see you through your toughest mornings when another bowl of cereal just won’t do.
 The best part is the hash browns — they’ll stay nice and toasty even after combining with the cheese, sausage, and eggs AND the leftovers are pretty fantastic.

 I’ve mentioned before that I draw inspiration from everywhere for my recipes.
-From my friends’ gardens to my mom and from Italy to my brother-in-law.
+From my friends’ gardens, (hence my Southwest Stuffed Poblano Peppers recipe) to my mom (Slow Cooker Beef Roast) and from Italy (Ravioli Alfredo Bake with Spinach and Bacon) to my brother-in-law.
 What’s that you say?
 You weren’t expecting me to say my brother-in-law?
 Me either!

 He recently came to one of our family gatherings raving about a sausage breakfast casserole recipe he had made for a Sunday brunch and he told me that the hash browns retained their crispness because he first cooked them on a sheet pan to ensure they got nice and crispy before adding the rest of the ingredients.
 Of course, I had to try this myself.
 So try it I did — the very next week.
 It’s now a new family favorite!